davidben/x509-alg-none/draft-ietf-lamps-x509-alg-none.md

 compliant with this guidance.
 Applications are thus RECOMMENDED to satisfy these requirements by ignoring this document, and instead treating id-alg-unsigned as the same as an unrecognized signature algorithm.
-An unmodified X.509 validator will unable to verify the signature (Step (a.1) of
+An unmodified X.509 validator will be unable to verify the signature (Step (a.1) of
 {{Section 6.1.3 of !RFC5280}}) and thus reject the certification path.
 Conversely, in contexts where an X.509 application was ignoring the self-signature, id-alg-unsigned will also be ignored, but more efficiently.